MbuguaJay/MbuguaJay/README.md

 - 🔭 I’m currently working on **Python Automation**

-- 🌱 I’m currently learning **UI-UX Design**
+- 🌱 I’m currently learning **Data Mining**

-- 👯 I’m looking to build my Experience and Expertise in **Devops and Technical Support**
+- 👯 I’m looking to build my Experience and Expertise in **Devops and Data Science**

-- 💬 Ask me about **Technical Support, HTML, CSS, Javascript and vue**
+- 💬 Ask me about **System Administration, Data Centre, Networking, Technical Support and Python**

 - ⚡ Fun fact **The future is Luminous**